BBVA/kapow/docs/source/tutorial/tutorial05.rst

 **Senior**

-  We have to provide a new endpoint to serve the same data but in :any:`JSON` format.
+  We have to provide a new endpoint to serve the same data but in `JSON` format.

 **Junior**